-Some notes and reflections on the tree
+Some notes and reflections on the trees

 This birth-life-death cycle repeats itself.
 An emotion is born, lives, dies; a being is born, lives, dies; the same goes for an idea, a sensation, a moment.
 It's an inescapable cycle.